mcruz206/LearnAI-Bootcamp/lab02.3-cognitive_services/README.md

 1. Navigate to this repository, and download it as a zip file.
 Extract all the files, and move the folder for this lab to your Desktop.
 You'll also want to extract all the files from the `sample_images` folder.
 2. Open `ImageProcessing.sln` which is under resources>code>ImageProcessing.
 It may take a while for Visual Studio to open for the first time, and you will have to log in.
 3. Once you've signed in and opened the solution, you may receive a `For developers settings` pop-up (if you don't, type in the Cortana search bar "For deverlopers settings").
 Change the settings to "Developer Mode".
+4. Right-click on the solution and select "Build Solution".
+You should be able to ignore any errors for now.

 > Note: Be sure to turn off your VM after the workshop so you don't get charged.